abhiagwl/semafor_Framenet_v1.7/training/README.md

   ```
   Takes ~ a day (in my case, it takes about 26 hours).
   This step has a regularization hyperparameter, lambda.
 You may tune lambda on a development set to get the best results.
   Note in this step, line search in L-BFGS may fail at the end, but that does not mean training failed.
-Check function values that is print out at each iteration, if it does not change significantly, you may simply take the last generated model written to ```$data_dir$``` and copy it to your model destination folder.
+Check function values that is printed out at each iteration, if it does not change significantly, you may simply take the last generated model written to ```$data_dir$``` and copy it to your model destination folder.
 However, since intermediate model files have the name format ```argmodel.dat_xxx``` where ```xxx``` is a number, you need to change its name to ```argmodel.dat```.

   In my case, it has little effect on the performance.